wunderdogsw/clojureworkshop/README.md

 ### Practice - Poor man's form validation
 * Change the `/new` route to work with browsers
     * On success redirect back to `"/"`
     * On error redirect to `"/"` but with a get parameter that is the input
     * Change the `"/"` to handle the URL parameter.
-You can access the parameter with destructuring `{{invalidurl :invalidurl} :params}`
+You can access the parameter with destructuring a map like this `{{invalidurl :invalidurl} :params}`
     * Add optional error element with some nice message, set the value into the input and add some styles for the error message
-* Test can be checking that status is 302 and response headers Location contains the URL parameter
+    * Test can check that status is 302 and response header Location contains the URL parameter